How to Prepare for a Potential Power Outage

 Also note that if you park your vehicle inside a garage, you may get stuck if your garage door opener doesn’t have a battery backup.

-During an outage, Oncor says to use surge protectors to protect appliances or unplug electrical equipment to protect it from a potential surge when your power is restored.
+During an outage, Oncor said to use surge protectors to protect appliances or unplug electrical equipment to protect it from a potential surge when your power is restored.

 NBC 5 Responds is committed to researching your concerns and recovering your money.
 Our goal is to get you answers and, if possible, solutions and a resolution.
 Call us at 844-5RESPND (844-573-7763) or fill out our customer complaint form.